cloudfoundry-attic/cf-abacus/lib/utils/mongoclient/README.md

 -----------------------------------

 ### Revisions
-Couch supports revisions of documents using the `_rev` filed.
-Updates are done specifying the previous revision, while Mongo does not have this concept.
+Couch supports revisions of documents using the `_rev` field.
+Updates are done specifying the previous revision in the document, while Mongo does not have this concept.

-The revisions do not impact the API or the implementation itself, but Abacus modules should store the _rev field in memory, so they can provide it during update to be able to function with both Couch and Mongo clients.
+The revisions do not impact the API or the implementation itself, but Abacus modules should store the _rev field in memory, so they can provide it on update to be able to function with both Couch and Mongo clients.

 ### User provided vs stored fields